Institute Founder and Director:

 Misty Luminais, Ph.D.

 Allison George assists the Social Justice Institute with its programs, events, and projects.
 She has worked with the Institute's student/youth leadership conference, PowerUp!, and the Voicing Action Project.
-She is a double-major at CWRU in Sociology and viola performance at the Cleveland Institute of Music.
+She has a BA in sociology from CWRU and a BM in viola performance from the Cleveland Institute of Music.

 Oluwakayode (Kayode) Omoyosi